cardstack/portfolio/README.md

 ### Environment Variables:

 #### `HUB_ENVIRONMENT`
 The `HUB_ENVIRONMENT` environment variable is used to tell the Cardstack hub which environment it is running within.
 The possible values are `development`, `test`, and `production`.
 Generally the `development` environment is used for doing development on your local machine.
 The `test` environment is used for running the automated tests.
 The `production` environment is used for running a hosted application.
+If this environment variable is not specified, then the `HUB_ENVIRONMENT=development` is assumed.

 #### `JSON_RPC_URLS`
 Use the environment variable `JSON_RPC_URLS` to specify a comma separated list of geth web socket URL's to use for the Portfolio application.
 If this environment variable is not used, then the mock Ethereum data will be used instead.